davesnuthouse/redDKP/README.md

 28. Double check summary info on inviter is counting tanks properly
 29. When not in group you are not missing in inviter, and ML scorecard shows blank
 30. The "Show hidden records" option on DKP tab has the old delete bug where it hides table rows at the end of the list.
 Ultimately the DKP table has a redraw logic issue that prevents the table refresh, likely due to duplication of process or incorrect recycling of assets.
 Thankfully it doesn't impact the data at all it's just a view issue that seems to get worse when you use more filters/sorting.

-Features to consider for the distant future:
-1. Colour coding in the logs to make them easier to read
-2. More buttons for RL Tools
-3. Full support for DKP bidding
-4. (Done - because someone speshul wanted this most) Mass Invite functionality
-5. Raid group planner
-6. (Done) Some way to record players roles
 7. (Done) ML whiteboard
 8. (Abandoned) Filter option for the dkp table
 9. Guild crafting info?